Projects per year

 Research interests

-I have been Head of SRUC’s Hill & Mountain Research Centre since 2013 and Head of SRUC’s wider Integrated Land Management Department since 2019.
+I have been Head of SRUC’s Hill & Mountain Research Centre since 2013 and Deputy Head of School: Knowledge Exchange & Innovation in SRUC’s School of Natural & Social Sciences since 2025.
 The Centre provides a platform for upland agricultural, environmental and – increasingly – agro-forestry research and demonstration.

-In addition to managing the Centre and wider Department, I manage or provide input to a range of national and international research, consultancy and knowledge exchange projects requiring farmland biodiversity expertise.
+In addition to managing the Centre, I manage or provide input to a range of national and international research, consultancy and knowledge exchange projects requiring farmland biodiversity expertise.
 I also supervise a number of PhD students and provide agricultural ecology input to undergraduate and postgraduate courses.

 Projects